TD Place Arena: Ice hockey

 The primary tenant since the building's opening has been the Ottawa 67's junior men's team.
 In 1998, the team was bought by local businessman Jeff Hunt, and he successfully improved attendance to take advantage of the arena's large capacity.
 Since then, the 67's have been one of the top-10 junior teams in Canada in terms of attendance, often finishing first on the list.
 The 1972 and 1999 Memorial Cup tournaments were played at the arena.

 In the 1970s, the arena was home to two WHA teams, the Ottawa Nationals and Ottawa Civics.
 Neither survived in Ottawa for more than one season.
 The Nationals played for one regular season, but moved their playoff games to Toronto, and subsequently moved there permanently to become the Toronto Toros.
 The Civics were the hastily transplanted Denver Spurs franchise that played only two home games in Ottawa before disbanding.

 The arena hosted the first-ever Canada Cup hockey game on September 2, 1976, when Canada defeated Finland 11-2.
 The arena also hosted games for the 1981 Canada Cup.

 The arena was the site of the first IIHF Women's World Ice Hockey Championships in 1990.
 Canada defeated the United States 5–2 on March 25, 1990, to win the gold medal.

 Starting in 1992, the Ottawa Senators called the arena home for three and a half NHL seasons.
 In preparation for hosting the NHL, the arena was refurbished, adding additional seating and 32 private boxes.

 In 1995, Roller Hockey International's Ottawa Loggers (renamed the "Ottawa Wheels" prior to their move to the Corel Centre) brought inline hockey to the arena.

+In 2008 and 2009, it was used for games of the 2009 World Junior Ice Hockey Championships.

-Beginning in 2024, the arena is the home of the Ottawa Charge.
+Beginning in 2024, the arena was the home of the Ottawa Charge.
 The team's first ever game on January 2, 2024, drew 8,318 fans, which set a new attendance record for professional women's hockey.
 In the game, Montreal defeated Ottawa 3–2 in overtime.

-In 2008 and 2009, it was used for games of the 2009 World Junior Ice Hockey Championships.
+The Charge relocated from the TD Place Arena to the Canadian Tire Centre for the 2026–27 season.